vertyll/vertyll/README.md

 I'm a developer based in Poland, and I'm passionate about crafting digital experiences and web development.
 I am currently studying computer science with specialization in programming.
 I improve my programming details every day.
 Outside of work, physical activity is also important to me.
 I regularly visit the gym, which helps me maintain my work-life balance.
 I believe that a healthy lifestyle translates into productivity at work and helps achieve better results.

+## 📫 Contact
+For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/miko%C5%82ajgawron/)

 ## 💻 Tech Stack

 ### 👩‍💻 Languages